 Open reviews are an essential part of the verification process for eArchiving Building Block specification documentation.
-A review is a systematic examination of a document by experts and other stakeholders with the aim of finding and removing errors early on in the specification life cycle.
+A review is a systematic examination of a document by experts and other stakeholders to find and remove errors early on in the specification life cycle.
 A well-conducted open review can reduce long-term costs for the specification developers and improve the output.